Wleń – castle

 History

-The castle was built on the site of a wooden-earth hillfort, raised in 1108 to the rank of castellan by Boleslaw the Wrymouth.
-The erection of the first brick building is attributed to prince Boleslaw the High in the late 12th century after his return from exile.
+The Wleń Castle (German: Lähnhaus) was built on the site of a wooden-earth hillfort, raised to the rank of castellany by Boleslaw the Wrymouth and recorded for the first time in 1155 under the name “Valan”.
+The erection of the first stone building is attributed to prince Bolesław the High in the late 12th century after his return from exile.
 The prince, having settled in Silesia, had to organize a new seat, located far from the main towns of the district, then occupied by Bolesław Kędzierzawy.
 The area around Wleń was also important from the point of view of the economic investments intended by the prince, including the exploitation of gold-bearing hills and other metals.

 At the beginning of the 13th century prince Henry the Bearded was often visited the castle, and built in it residential tower and chapel.
 According to tradition, the stronghold was than the place of frequent visits to Saint Hedwig.
 In the middle of the 13th century the castle was owned by duke Boleslaw II Rogatka.
-In the castle tower he imprisoned in 1256 the bishop Tomasz I, and in 1277 imprisoned his niece, prince Henry IV Probus.
-After the partition of the Duchy of Legnica between the sons of Rogatka, the castle became a property of Bernard of Lwówek, as evidenced by the castellan of Wleń, Maciej Mezyvog, appearing on document from 1281.
+In the castle tower he imprisoned in 1256 the bishop Thomas I, and in 1277 imprisoned his niece, prince Henry IV Probus.
+After the partition of the Duchy of Legnica between the sons of Rogatka, the castle became a property of Bernhard of Lwówek, as evidenced by the Matthias, castellan of Wleń (“Mathyas de Wlen castellanus”), recorded on document from 1281.

-In 1536, the castle was purchased by Christoph von Redern.
-The feudal lords of Silesia still treated Wleń then as the royal property and were interested in its technical condition.
-Therefore, Redern obtained from King Ferdinand a promise of 300 guilders of aid for construction work.
-It is not known whether they were carried out because in the years 1567-1574 the next owner of the castle, Sebastian Zedlitz, already carried out the renovation and Renaissance reconstruction of the castle at his own expense.
-During it, in 1567, it was supposed to bring water to the outer bailey.
-He hired a pipe master who led over 2,000 meters long wooden pipes, laid by local peasants, and four large sandstone tanks for water.
-In 1574, the system was improved and thanks to the water tower, water was also brought to the upper ward.
+In the 16th century, the feudal lords of Silesia still treated Wleń as royal property and were interested in its technical condition.
+Therefore, when Christoph von Redern acquired the castle in 1536, he obtained a promise of 300 guilders from King Ferdinand to help with construction works.
+It is not known whether the work was carried out, because in the period 1556-1567 the owners of Wleń were already the Schaffgotsch family, and in the years 1567-1574 the next owner of the castle, Sebastian Zedlitz, carried out renovation and Renaissance reconstruction of the castle at his own expense.
+During this, in 1567, he was supposed to bring water to the castle grounds.
+He hired a pipe master who laid over 2 thousand meters of pipes, probably of wooden construction, laid by local peasants, and four large sandstone tanks for water.
+In 1574, the system was improved and water was also brought to the upper ward thanks to the water tower.

 Architecture

 The first castle was erected on the top of a mountain with a rocky, but slightly flattened top, the lower parts of which were raised with stone rubble to level the terrain.
-The slopes of the hill were particularly high and steep on the eastern side, in the north the ridge of the hill narrowed finally to not easily accessible headland, and from the west and especially from the south, a vast area used by the early medieval stronghold opened below the rocks.
+The slopes of the hill were particularly high and steep on the eastern side, where descended towards the Bóbr River valley, in the bend of which the town was founded.
+In the north the ridge of the hill narrowed finally to not easily accessible headland, and from the west and especially from the south, a vast area used by the early medieval stronghold opened below the rocks.

-In the second half of the twelfth century, in the western part, a Romanesque house (possibly of a tower type) and a chapel was built, and then in the early 13th century a six-sided tower was placed on the southern edge of the castle.
+In the second half of the twelfth century, in the western part, a Romanesque house (possibly of a tower-like type) and a chapel were built, and then in the early 13th century a six-sided tower (bergfried) was placed on the southern edge of the castle.
 The whole was surrounded by a defensive wall, which in its oldest phase was about 2 meters thick and was built of unworked stone, bonded with lime mortar.
+The residential building was part of the defensive perimeter, as one of its longer sides was in line with two sections of the wall.
+The chapel was a free-standing structure, located entirely within the courtyard.
+The tower, on the other hand, was connected to the defensive wall in such a way that slightly more than half of it was projected in front of the curtains, while the rest was located within the courtyard.

 The Romanesque house had the outline of a quadrilateral with external dimensions of 7.5 x 10 meters.
 It was erected in the opus emplectum technique, i.e. with ashlar in the outer parts and stone rubble inside.
 Its western wall was also a fragment of the perimeter wall of a small courtyard.
 The chapel, which was built a little later, was a small, orientated structure 9.1 meters long, consisting of a rectangular nave with external dimensions of 5.8 x 5.9 meters, a shortened presbytery with a depth of only 1.7 meters and a semicircular apse.
 It was built of erratic stones with sandstone ashlar in the corners and at the entrance portal.
 The wall thickness was 0.95 meters.
 The chapel was a modest building to which a semicircular portal led, devoid of any moulding, although the interior was covered with polychrome plaster.
 The Romanesque hexagonal bergfried tower with sides 5.5 x 6.3 x 3 x 6.2 meters long and wall thicknesses of 3-3.6 meters, probably had a diameter of about 10 meters.
 The shape of its interior generally resembled the external outline of the polygon.